davewalker60/pmdup/pages/content/whatsapp-content.md

 1. Navigate to the **PMDUP Community**.
    - From your phone, in your **Chats** list, locate and tap **PMDUP Community**.
-   - From your computer, click the Communities tab, then click **PMDUP Community**.
+   - From your computer, click the **Communities** tab, then click **PMDUP Community**.
 2. A list appears showing the groups you're in and the groups you can join.
-   - Tap or click any group you can join.
+   - Tap or click any group you can join to request access.

 # How to reply privately